 Which dogsled trip should I choose?

 We offer both Lodge-based Dogsled Vacations and the more adventurous Dogsled Camping Trips.
 For a 4-night Lodge-based trip, choose among our "GOOD," "BETTER" and "BEST" options.
-Our Standard trips include around 8 guests and feature family-style meals, private bedrooms and some use of shared bathrooms.
-Deluxe trips generally include 6 guests and feature fine dining and private bathrooms.
-Our newly upgraded "Star of the North" trips involve 2 pairs of guests and feature gourmet meals plus 4 nights in private lakeshore cabin.
-The shorter 3-night Lodge-based Dogsled Trips are specially discounted for family groups.
+Our standard "GOOD" trips include around 8 guests and feature family-style meals, private bedrooms and some use of shared bathrooms.
+Deluxe "BETTER" trips generally include 6 guests and feature fine dining & private bathrooms.
+Our upgraded "Star of the North" BEST trips involve 2 pairs of guests and feature fine dining and our premier private lakeshore cabin.
+The shorter 3-night Dogsled Trips are specially discounted for family groups.
 Our dogsled camping trips include the intro-level 5-night "Classics" and a variety of advanced trips.
 Click here for our "Choosing your Trip" comparison chart.

 Ely, Minnesota, lies within the "Ontario Snow Powder Belt" and has good snow December through March.
 Daytime highs average around 20 degrees December through February and rise closer to 30 degrees in March.
-While January weather tends to be our colder, it's also the clearest.
+While January weather tends to be colder, it's also the clearest (for night sky viewing!).
 But each of these months offers great sledding so the best time to come is whatever works best for you.

 With instruction and assistance from our guides, you'll actually be driving a team of our dogs on beautiful northwoods trails each day.
 The platforms on the back of our sleds allow one or two persons to control the sled with voice commands, a brake, shifting their balance and an occasional pedal kick.
 It's easy and fun to learn.
 On the uphills, it requires effort similar to bicycling as you "pedal kick" a bit to assist the dogs, and around corners it's a bit like sailing as you lean to balance the sled.
 But most of the time you're just gliding effortlessly along, mesmerized by the scenery and the snow clicking off the paws of your team as they pull you along.
 Our unique extra-wide sleds (designed & made at Wintergreen) allow two guests to stand side-by-side on a stable platform and drive the sled together.
 New mushers find this is a far more comfortable and confident way to learn dogsledding than by having to balance on the narrow runners of a conventional racing sled and try to control it by themselves.
 Our expert guides will accompany you on skis to help out as needed